mengxiangming/QCS-SGM-plus/README.md

 </div>

-A comparison of QCS-SGM+ (ours) with QCS-SGM and other algorithms on MNIST and CelebA datasets in the case of 1-bit CS for ill-conditioned sensing matrix A.
+A comparison of QCS-SGM+ with QCS-SGM and other algorithms on MNIST and CelebA datasets in the case of 1-bit CS for ill-conditioned sensing matrix A.

 -----------------------------------------------------------------------------------------